codevence/fair-wizard-guide/docs/more/development/integration-questions/integration-api.rst

 Integration Question - API
 **************************

 :ref:`Integration question<integration-question>` can be connected to an external resource using its API.
-We can then search for the results from the external service using the |project_name| questionnaire interface.
+We can then search for the results from the external service using the FAIR Wizard questionnaire interface.
 When we select an answer it is not only the text (such as a name of the database), but also a link to the external service to the selected item.
 The whole flow is denoted in the following diagram.

 We can use `Jinja2 templating language <https://jinja.palletsprojects.com/en/stable/>`_ to construct everything in integrations.
 We also have this :ref:`cheatsheet<jinja-cheatsheet>` available.

 .. figure:: integration-api/api-integration.png

     How integration question connected to, for example, FAIRsharing API works.

 External Service Requirements
 =============================

-If we want to connect an external service using the API there are certain requirements for it to make the connection to |project_name| possible.
+If we want to connect an external service using the API there are certain requirements for it to make the connection to FAIR Wizard possible.

 - **Allows search using free text**

   - There must be a way to send a search phrase to the API so that it can filter the results based on it

 - **Returns a JSON response with a list of results**

-  - The response must be JSON so |project_name| can parse it
+  - The response must be JSON so FAIR Wizard can parse it
   - There needs to be a JSON list where all the items matching the search query are

 .. _integration-api-configuration: